-WHEN TO SOW OR TRANSPLANT what is always the question, and so I am including some links by state or region at the bottom to factsheets from organizations that might help you with your locale with cool-season choices.
+WHEN TO SOW OR TRANSPLANT what is always the question, and so I am including some links by state or region at the bottom to factsheets that might help you with cool-season choices.
 The possibilities here would work in much of the Northeast and similar zones to my 5B, in a spot where frost is expected no sooner than around early October.
 You can push it a bit in slightly warmer zones than mine, adjusting the timing according to how much later your frost date is than mine.
 And in the warmest ones all this happens in fall for winter harvest–plus you get a wider palette of crops (again, those factsheets linked below will help).

 - Arugula, from 21 to 40 days (baby or mature leaf size)